azer/indev/README.md

 ## Watching Files

+The parameters after a task name considered as files to watch.
-Following task will be watching run.js and lib/* and restarting the task on any change:
+Following task will watch `run.js` and `lib/` and restart the task on any change:

 ```coffee
 task 'start', 'lib', 'run.js', ->